 - OpenSearch Autodiscovery.
 (Yes/No) Some browsers can add support for your site's search if this option is enabled.

 - Set ItemID.
 (Select a menu item/...)
-Assign an ItemID by selecting a menu item in the list for the display of the search results if there is no com_finder menu item and a specific display is desired.
-If you do not know what this means, you may not need it.
+Assign an ItemID by selecting a menu item in the list for the display of the search results if there is no menu item 'Search' and a specific display is desired.

 - Show Title.
 (Show/Hide) Show or hide module title on display.
 Note: Effect will depend on the module style (chrome) in the template.